jquintanilla4/canva_banana/README.md

 - `]` - Increase brush/eraser size

 #### Other Actions
-- `.` (period) - Zoom to fit
 - `Delete` or `Backspace` - Delete selected items
+- `Shift + Z` - Undo (canvas focused)
+- `Shift + Y` - Redo (canvas focused)
+- `M` - Start/stop audio recording
 - `Cmd/Ctrl + Enter` - Submit/generate (when input is focused)

 ### Importing and Exporting

-**Session Snapshots**: Export your entire workspace (images, annotations, canvas state) as a JSON snapshot file.
-Import snapshots to restore previous sessions.
+**Session Snapshots**: Export your entire workspace (media, notes, annotations, settings) as a `.bcsnap` binary snapshot.
+Import snapshots from the file menu to restore previous sessions.
+Exporting a snapshot also starts autosave backups (restore from File -> Backups).

-**Individual Images**: Export selected images as PNG files for use in other applications.

-### Image Transform Mode
+**Individual Media**: Export selected images, videos, or audio using the download action in the toolbar.

+### Media Actions (Selected Item)
-- Select a single image to reveal the inline `Transform` button beside the crop control.
+- **Transform**: Select a single image to reveal the inline `Transform` button beside the crop control.
+Drag corners to scale, edges to scale on one axis, and the top circle to rotate.
+Hold Shift to free-transform.
-- Click `Transform` to show an orange bounding box with drag handles.
-Corners scale uniformly; edges scale along one axis; the top circle rotates.
-- Default drag keeps the aspect ratio.
-Hold Shift while dragging any handle to free-transform (non-uniform scale) for stretching or squashing.
-- Press Enter/Escape or click the orange `Transform` button again to exit and keep the changes.
+- **Crop**: Available for images only (videos/audio are disabled).
+- **Resize**: Select an image and use the Resize control to enter exact pixel sizes.
+- **Duplicate + Layering**: Duplicate media and adjust layer order with the inline actions.
+- **Playback**: Select audio/video and hit play to preview, or capture a still frame from video.

 ### Blind Test Mode
 Use Blind Test Mode for unbiased model comparisons: